rgpihlstrom/Project3/README.md

 <br/>

 ## Data
 The data used for this project was provided Telco and published and manage by Kaggle and served as a basis for past Kaggle competitions (Telco Customer Churn https://www.kaggle.com/blastchar/telco-customer-churn)  The dataset contains approximately 8k rows and 21 features capturing the purchase, usage, and tenure information on a subset of Telcos customers.
 17 of the features are categorical, 3 are continuous, and 1 is ID.
-Details are below.
+A list of features contained within the data are below.
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/Columns.png" />

 ## Methods